chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 Here are the steps for converting the template so that it is utilizing a local PostgreSQL database in development.

 1. Install PostgreSQL on your system and make sure the PostgreSQL service is running.
-2. Create a new database called `sample`, or any database name of your choosing.
+2. Create a new database called `sample`, or any other database name of your choosing.
 3. Set the owner of the new `sample` database to `postgres`.
 4. Navigate to the following project directory: `src/main/resources/config`
 5. Rename `application-dev.yml` to `application-dev (H2).yml`